ValeevGroup/tiledarray/doc/dox/dev/Customizing-Expressions.md

 [expression template](https://en.wikipedia.org/wiki/Expression_templates) idiom.
-Lazy evaluation of DSL expressions allows to (heuristically) optimize their evaluation by minimizing the number of permutations, minimizing memory accesses, minimizing temporary storage, and combining arithmetic operations; DSL does NOT more extensive term rewriting, such as operation reordering, factorization (strength reduction), or common subexpression elimination.
-Such task can be performed by the user (with help of an optimizing compiler), provided sufficient understanding of how the TiledArray DSL expressions are evaluated.
+Lazy evaluation of DSL expressions allows to (heuristically) optimize their evaluation by minimizing the number of permutations, minimizing memory accesses, minimizing temporary storage, and combining arithmetic operations; DSL does NOT perform more extensive term rewriting, such as operation reordering, factorization (strength reduction), or common subexpression elimination.
+Such task can be performed by the user (or, by an optimizing compiler), provided sufficient understanding of how the TiledArray DSL expressions are evaluated.
 For a more detailed overview of the DSL implementation see [here](@ref Expressions-in-TiledArray).
 For detailed examples of the expression